 As far as the modern beer industry is concerned, the quartet of water, grains, hops and yeast will always be the basis of the drink, even with the addition of rice and corn, or more experimental concoctions with ingredients like apricots or coffee.

 Beer is one of oldest human-made drinks, with the first chemically confirmed barley beer dating back to at least 5000 BCE.
-That said, ancient artifacts suggest it was made in China as far back as 7000 BCE, using a mixture of grapes, honey, hawthorns, and rice.
+That said, ancient artefacts suggest it was made in China as far back as 7000 BCE, using a mixture of grapes, honey, hawthorns, and rice.
 The invention of beer and bread is believed by many to be the reason why humans were able to settle down and build civilisations around agriculture, and was critical to the grain-growing societies of Eurasian and North African antiquity.

-There is actually no difference between beer and lager — lager is simply a type of beer.
 What you can distinguish lager from is ale, another type of beer.
 Both are made from different kinds of yeast, with ales brewed using top-fermenting strains in warm conditions, and lagers brewed using bottom-fermenting strains at colder temperatures, for a longer period of time.
 The quicker fermentation period used to make ale leaves more ester compounds (and therefore more flavours) than lagers, while the yeast used for ale is more tolerant of alcohol, making it a darker and stronger drink than lager.

 The first stage of beer making involves harvesting the grains by heating, drying and cracking them — a process known as malting.
 This separates out the enzymes required for brewing.
 Next, the grains undergo ‘mashing’, where they are left in hot water for an hour or so to activate the enzymes in the grain which cause it to break down and release sugars.
 At this point, brewers will then drain the water from the sugary mash, creating a sticky liquid called wort.